 In the summertime, enjoy sunflowers (about 15,000 plants) and green bassia scoparia (about 6,000 plants) with their soft, gently swaying leaves.
 You will hear happy squeals of children fully enjoying their summer vacation coming from the water playground and “kabuto-mushi (unicorn beetle) land.”

 In the fall, plants like the cosmos (about 10 species, 300,000 plants) and bassia scoparia (about 6,000 plants) that have turned colors will color the park in autumn hues.
 As cosmos bloom at different times depending on the species and the bassia scoparia turn from green to radiant red to light brown, visitors will view a rich variety of hues in the vegetation during this season.

 For this event, park hours will be extended to stay open till the night time, and the grounds will be decorated with colorful illuminations.
 With the large-scale grand illumination that covers an area of about 30,000㎡, as well as the lighting up of the Shoryu Waterfall and a champagne glass tower, the entire park will transform into a fantastical world of lights.

-Plants like the Christmas roses (about 2,500 plants), Brassica rapa (about 700,000 plants), Japanese Narcissus (Narcissus tazetta, about 25,000 plants) will gradually start to bloom as if to announce the arrival of spring.
+Plants like the Christmas roses (about 3,000 plants), Brassica rapa (about 15,000 plants), Japanese Narcissus (Narcissus tazetta, about 25,000 plants), and Japanese plum trees (about 120 plants) will gradually start to bloom as if to announce the arrival of spring.